 Even for trainees headed for a career in private practice, we require a minimum research exposure since we feel this is a scholarly activity that will make the clinical practitioner of Cardiac Electrophysiology critically aware of how the scientific basis of the field is advanced.
 The trainee is evaluated as part of the tutorial process, which is tailored in part to the research interests of the trainee.
 The resident has the opportunity to evaluate this part of the curriculum every six months in writing.

 The principle faculty in Clinical Cardiac Electrophysiology are heavily invested in patient care, but are still committed to performing some clinical research.
-The faculty and trainees have from 1/2 to 1 day weekly of protected time for research.
-There are other potential research mentors in our medical center, especially those in The Dartmouth Institute for Health Policy and Clinical Practice.
+The trainees will have 1/2 day per week of protected time to pursue their chosen research.

 Selected Recent Trainee Research